open2b/scriggo-site/scriggo-command.md

 * run Go programs
 * run Scriggo scripts
-* serve Scriggo templates
+* serve Scriggo templates with support for Markdown
-* build scriggo commands with specific packages
+* build custom scriggo commands with specific packages
 * generate a package loader for an existing application

-It is a single binary executable with no external dependencies.
-It includes the entire Go library in a executable that when compressed is only 5 megabyte.
+It is a single binary executable with no external dependencies and includes the entire Go standard library.

-If your use of the Scriggo command is not limited to run programs, before you start you must <a href="https://golang.org/dl/">download and install Go</a>.
+To use the `scriggo` command to build custom scriggo commands or generate a package loader, before you start you must <a href="https://golang.org/dl/">download and install Go</a>.

 See <a href="/install">install Scriggo command</a> to install the `scriggo` command using precompiled binaries or compiling from source.